Danko-Lab/clipnet_k562/README.md

 ## Training data processing

-Scripts to download/process K562 PRO-cap data for transfer learning are in `data_processing`.
+Scripts to download/process K562 PRO-cap data for fine tuning are in `data_processing`.
 We note that that directory contains a number of pipelines for processing K562 data (including for PRO-seq models that have not yet been published).
 For more details on the minimal necessary scripts to reproduce the K562 initiation models, please consult the README in that directory.

-## Transfer learning scripts
+## Fine tuning scripts

-Scripts to transfer learn CLIPNET models to K562 and benchmarking their performance at predicting initiation across genomic loci are located in `clipnet_transfer_learning`.
+Scripts to fine tune CLIPNET models to K562 and benchmarking their performance at predicting initiation across genomic loci are located in `clipnet_ft`.

 ## Download pretrained models